-IGI Global Publication Ethics Statement
+IGI Global Statement on Ethical Publication Practices

 IGI Global is committed to publishing original scholarly materials of the highest quality that provide comprehensive insight into all aspects of information science, business science, medical information science and engineering science.
 As an internationally-recognized publisher, IGI Global’s goal is to facilitate the availability of academic excellence and disseminate innovative knowledge worldwide.

 IGI Global book and journal editors and authors are provided written guidelines and checklists that must be followed to maintain the high value that IGI Global places on the work it publishes.
 IGI Global reviewers are an important component of the scholarly process and therefore are instructed to provide comprehensive, detailed appraisals of work that they are reviewing to assist the author in improving the quality and usability of the presented research.

 IGI Global affirms that ethical publication practices are critical to the successful development of knowledge.
 Therefore, it is the policy of IGI Global to maintain high ethical standards in all publications.
 These standards pertain to all books, journals, chapters, and articles accepted for publication.
 This is in accordance with standard scientific principles and IGI Global’s position as a source of scientific knowledge.

 IGI Global defines plagiarism as the intentional or unintentional use of another individual’s, or collection of individuals’, ideas, theories, models, equations, conclusions, research (intellectual property), and/or verbatim or paraphrased words without proper attribution to the original